Last Updated: August 17, 2022

-- When applying a wet cleaning action, use special cleaning fluid.
+- When applying a wet cleaning action, use a special cleaning fluid.
 This specially designed fluid leaves no residue, evaporates quickly, does not statically charge the connector during cleaning, dissolves grease and oil-based contamination, and is not flammable.

 - Never use isopropyl alcohol (IPA)!
 It doesn’t offer the specific properties noted above, and it can turn your connector into a dust magnet.
 Should explain more, as this is by far the most common method.
-I believe some people use air de-ionizers, or something like that, at the cleaning stations, specifically to discharge any built-up static charge on end-face.
+I believe some people use air de-ionizers, or something like that, at the cleaning stations, specifically to discharge any built-up static charge on the end-face.

 - When cleaning the end of a connector, be sure to also check the mated adapter or patch cord.
 When a clean connector is patched into a contaminated adapter, the contaminant is transferred.
 Carefully inspect both ends, clean as necessary, and check again.
 After everything is clean, you can make the patch.
-Now you can be sure the optical signal isn’t influenced by any contamination, because both end faces are pristine.
+Now you can be sure the optical signal isn’t influenced by any contamination because both end faces are pristine.